-The vision to provide trained ministers of the Gospel for America's western frontiers was held by B. H. Carroll for many years.
+B. H. Carroll held a vision to provide trained ministers of the Gospel for America's western frontiers for many years.
 His dream saw its fruition in the establishment of Southwestern Baptist Theological Seminary more than 100 years ago.

-Southwestern Baptist Theological Seminary was an outgrowth of the theological department, which had been established in 1901 at Baylor University, Waco, Texas.
-In 1905, the department became Baylor Theological Seminary with five professors on the teaching staff.
+Southwestern Baptist Theological Seminary was an outgrowth of the theological department at Baylor University in Waco, Texas, which had been established in 1901.
+In 1905, the department became Baylor Theological Seminary with five professors on the teaching faculty.